cogentcore/core/plot/README.md

 ### XFill, YFill

-`XFill` and `YFill` are used to draw filled regions between pairs of X or Y points, using the `X`, `Y`, and `BoxLow`, `BoxHigh` values to specify the center point (X, Y) and the region below / left and above / right to fill around that central point.
+`XFill` and `YFill` are used to draw filled regions between pairs of X or Y points, using the `X`, `Y`, and `Low`, `High` values to specify the center point (X, Y) and the region below / left and above / right to fill around that central point.

 XFill along with an XY line can be used to draw the equivalent of the [matplotlib fill_between](https://matplotlib.org/stable/plot_types/basic/fill_between.html#sphx-glr-plot-types-basic-fill-between-py) plot.